-The Rolling Airframe Missile (RAM) Guided Missile Weapon System is the world's most modern ship self-defense weapon and has been specifically designed to provide exceptional protection for ships of all sizes.
-RAM is currently deployed on more than 165 ships in seven fleets, ranging from 95,000-ton aircraft carriers to 500-ton fast attack craft.
-Licensed production of the RAM Guided Missile Round Pack (GMRP) is under way in Korea.
+The Rolling Airframe Missile (RAM™) Guided Missile Weapon System is the world's most modern ship self-defense weapon and is designed to provide exceptional protection for ships of all sizes.
+RAM is currently deployed on more than 165 ships in eight countries, ranging from 500-ton fast attack craft to 95,000-ton aircraft carriers.

-The MK 44 is also the missile used in the SeaRAM weapon system, replacing the M601A1 Gatling gun in the Phalanx weapon system with an 11-round launcher.
-The Phalanx sensor suite serves as the search and track radar designating the threat for the RAM missile to intercept.
+The MK 44 is also the missile used in the SeaRAM Anti-Ship Missile Defense System, replacing the M601A1 Gatling gun in the Phalanx Close-In Weapon System with an 11-round launcher.
+The Phalanx sensor suite serves as the search and track radar designating the threat for RAM missiles to intercept.

 Learn more about Raytheon's Precision Weapons.